 Tardive dyskinesia (uncontrolled rhythmic movement of mouth, face, and extremities, lip smacking or puckering, puffing of cheeks, uncontrolled chewing, rapid or worm-like movements of tongue).

 Pseudoparkinsonism (shuffling gait, rigidity, tremor, pill-rolling motion, loss of balance control, difficulty speaking or swallowing, mask-like face).

 Other dystonias and dyskinesias (dystonic muscle spasms, twisting motions, twitching, inability to move eyes, weakness of arms or legs).

 Assess BP and compare to normal values (See Appendix F).
 Report changes in BP, either a problematic decrease in BP (hypotension) or a sustained increase in BP (hypertension).

 Assess heart rate, ECG, and heart sounds, especially during exercise (See Appendices G, H).
 Report a rapid heart rate (tachycardia) or signs of other arrhythmias, including palpitations, chest discomfort, shortness of breath, fainting, and fatigue/weakness.

 Assess dizziness and sedation that might affect gait, balance, and other functional activities (See Appendix C).
-Report balance problems and functional limitations to the physician, and caution the patient ...
+Report balance problems and functional limitations to ...